UsabilityEngineering/ThatWineIsMine/personas-scenarios.md

 ## Lauren

-Lauren has just started enjoying wine and is interested in exploring nearby tasting rooms.
-She lives in the Bay Area and feels overwhelmed by the number of choices.
+Lauren has just moved to the Bay Area not long ago and is not familiar with the area much.
+After she moved down to the Bay Area, she started to enjoy wine and was interested in exploring nearby tasting rooms.
+She is a businesswoman, after a long day of work, she wants to invite her friend for a couple of drinks at some of the local wineries.
+Since she just moved down there, she is overwhelmed by the number of choices.
+Lauren wants to visit only those tasting rooms that have her favorite wines and is not too far from her place.
+Also, her friend Jennifer loves pets, she cannot go anywhere without her pet.
+Finding a winery that allows pets is such a hassle for both of them.

 ## Sally

-Sally visits tasting rooms one or two times per year and likes to bring friends and suggest places to visit.
+Sally is a Mom who lives in near Oakland and really enjoys going out to the country to taste wine and hang out with her friends.
+She visits tasting rooms one or two times per year and brings her friends along on a tour.
+She’s not the fanciest wine drinker, but knows a little about types and what a certain region might have to offer.
+She’s a fan of knowing what flavors might be a part of a tour along with how well received they were from previous tasters.
+Knowing how long the trip might be and far she has to go is quite important for her since she still has kids to get back to at home.
+Preferably she would like to find a trip an hour or so away from home.

 # Scenarios